dmheller/gtcm_gnp_client/README.md

 	?>

 The PHP client behaves differently from the GT.M client when it comes to timed locks.
-The interrupt driven approach used by GT.M client was not easily replicated into the PHP environment.
+The interrupt driven approach used by GT.M clients was not easily replicated into the PHP environment.
 Instead of the GT.M client approach, the PHP client sets a timer so that when a lock with no time limit is specified, the client waits for 30 seconds for a response from the server after sending an